nopnop2002/esp-idf-cc1101/http/README.md

 ### Radio to HTTP
 Receive from Radio and publish as HTTP.
 ESP32 acts as HTTP Client.
-You can use nc as HTTP Server.
+You can use nc(netcat) as HTTP Server.
 ```sh ./http-server.sh```

 ```